System Settings

 General Settings

-The General Settings tab allows you to modify the gateway’s name, configure system logs, synchronize time via an NTP server, and reboot the device.
+The General Settings tab provides options to modify the gateway's name, configure system logs, synchronize time via an NTP server, and reboot the device.

 Change the Gateway Name

-You can modify the default name of the gateway to improve identification within a network.
+The default gateway name can be updated to improve identification within a network.

 - Enter the desired name in the Name field.